Bavarian conservatives get boost from EU on foreign-driver road toll plan

 The SPD kept up its resistance.
 Some SPD lawmakers said the costs of implementing the system would be too high and that ultimately it would be expanded.

-"We remain sceptical that this is the right way," said senior SPD member Hubertus Heil.
+"We remain skeptical that this is the right way," said senior SPD member Hubertus Heil.

 (Reporting by Madeline Chambers, Markus Wacket and John O'Donnell in Brussels; Editing by Hugh Lawson)